Musheirifa: History

-Ottoman and British Mandate periods
+Ottoman Empire

 In 1517 Musheirifa was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

 Modern Musheirifa was established in the 1860s by people from nearby Umm al-Fahm.
 Partitioned into an Upper and Lower quarters, Musheirifa one of the settlements of the so-called "Fahmawi Commonwealth" established by Hebronite clans belonging to Umm al-Fahm.
 The Commonwealth consisted of a network of interspersed communities connected by ties of kinship, and socially, economically and politically affiliated with Umm al Fahm.
 The Commonwealth dominated vast sections of Bilad al-Ruha/Ramot Menashe, Wadi 'Ara and Marj Ibn 'Amir/Jezreel Valley during that time.

 In the Palestine Exploration Fund's 1882 Survey of Western Palestine, Musheirifa was described as a "very small hamlet on high ground, with a well to the south".

+British Mandate

 In the 1922 census conducted by the British Mandate authorities, the population of the village was 203, all of whom were Muslim, increasing in the 1931 census to 233, still all Muslim, living in 45 houses.

 In the 1945 statistics, Musheirifa's population was counted (together with other villages) under Umm al-Fahm.

 In addition to agriculture, residents practiced animal husbandry which formed was an important source of income for the town.
 In 1943, they owned 166 heads of cattle, 335 goats over a year old, 4 camels, 26horses, a mule, 68 donkeys, 850 fowls, and 200 pigeons.

-1948 war
+Iraq and Jordan

 During the 1948 Arab-Israeli War the village and the surrounding area came under Iraqi control.
 On 15 April 1948, Jewish forces raided the village and did not capture it.
 In March 1949 Jordanian forces replaced the Iraqi forces in Wadi Ara.
 On 3 April 1949 Israel and Jordan signed an armistice agreement in which Israel would receive the Wadi Ara area.

-State of Israel
+Israel

 Musheirifa is one of the villages of Wadi Ara that lacked municipal status after the establishment of Israel.
 It was under the administration of mukhtars (village headmen) who were appointed by the Interior Ministry until 1992, when the Interior Ministry established the Nahal Iron regional council.
 The locals objected to the administrative arrangement, and sought independent municipal status for each village.
 To allay local concerns, the Interior Ministry established an investigative committee to examine other options, and in 1996, decided to split the regional council into two local councils: Ma'ale Iron, which includes Musheirifa, and Basma.